viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows 11 devices with Windows Hello for Business can protect user identities by removing the need to use passwords from day one.

 IT can now set a policy for Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources<sup>[\[12\]](conclusion.md#footnote12)</sup>.
 Once the policy is set, passwords are removed from the Windows user experience, both for device unlock and in-session authentication scenarios via CredUI.
 However, passwords aren't eliminated from the identity directory yet.
 Users are expected to navigate through their core authentication scenarios using strong, phish-resistant, possession-based credentials like Windows Hello for Business and FIDO2 security keys.
-If necessary, users can leverage passwordless recovery mechanisms such as Windows Hello for Business PIN reset or Web Sign-in.
+If necessary, users can use passwordless recovery mechanisms such as Windows Hello for Business PIN reset or Web Sign-in.

-During a device's lifecycle, a password may only need to be used once during the provisioning process.
+During a device's lifecycle, a password might only need to be used once during the provisioning process.
 After that, people can use a PIN, face, or fingerprint to unlock credentials and sign into the device.

 Provisioning methods include: